A1y0sh4/The-Great-Unciv-Rework/README.md

  -Most late-game units have received a required resource (especially Siege units in order to avoid making Iron useless in later eras)

  -Ranged Mounted units now have 1 Range, but higher Strengh

+ -The Horde is the new Barbarian replacement for the War Chariot

+ -Military Units in a range of 2 tiles within a Great General receive more XP when in combat (+50%)